dynatrace-oss/barista/DEVELOPMENT.md

    ```

 ## Developing
-Developing with the docs app
+Developing with the dev-app
 ```
-yarn docs
+yarn dev-app
 ```

 ## Running tests and style lint